icestackjs/icestack/packages/postcss-custom-property-prefixer/README.md

 <npm/yarn/pnpm> i -D postcss-custom-property-prefixer
 ```

-Then regist this plugin into your `postcss.config.js`:
+Then register this plugin into your `postcss.config.js`:

 ```js
 module.exports = {